Mofokeng-C/rgz_rcnn_py3/README.md

 `# to characterize sources` <br>
 `python3 source_positions.py`

+### TODOS
-PS: the code currently uses static files, the next version will improve upon this.
+* the code currently uses static files, the next version will improve upon this.